Educating the educators about cystinosis

 - Wear sunglasses indoors and/or sit away from the sunlight

-- Go to the school nurse to rest if tired
+- Go to the nurse’s office to rest if tired

 - Eat snacks during class to deal with low energy levels